Meaningful use of health records

-Meaningful use guidance is for eligible hospitals and providers wishing to participate in the Medicare and Medicaid electronic health record (EHR) incentive programs, which provide financial incentives for the “meaningful use” of certified EHR technology.
+Meaningful use guidance is for eligible hospitals and providers wishing to participate in the Medicare and Medicaid electronic health record incentive programs, which provide financial incentives for the “meaningful use” of certified electronic health record technology.

-Meaningful use is the application of certified electronic health records technology to ensure it is connected in a manner that provides for the electronic exchange of health information to improve the quality of care; and that in using that technology, the provider must submit to the Secretary of Health & Human Services (HHS) information on quality of care and other measures.
+Meaningful use is the application of certified electronic health records technology to ensure it's connected in a manner that provides for the electronic exchange of health information to improve the quality of care; and in using that technology, the provider must submit to the secretary of Health and Human Services information on quality of care and other measures.

 How to participate